Great Globs of Gluten! Which Wheat Flour Has The Most?

 Figure 1.
 This drawing shows wheat, from the grass family of plants.

 Why is wheat flour so popular?
 Well, when you mix water with most other flours (like those made with the cereal grains mentioned above), what you get is a ball of paste that sort of sits there.
 Mix wheat flour with water, though, and gradually, under repeated pressure, it transforms into something quite lively.
 It is both plastic (can change its shape), and elastic (bounces back and returns to its original shape).
 These unique qualities allow wheat dough to trap gas inside and expand, kind of like a balloon, but not to the point of breaking.
-The gas comes from tiny plants called yeast, which give off carbon dioxide.
+The gas comes from tiny fungi called yeast, which give off carbon dioxide.
 The gas can also come from the combination of acids and bases in the dough.
 This expansion of the dough helps breads and other baked goods rise and become light and fluffy.

 The plasticity and elasticity are made possible by the presence of an amazing composite of proteins within the wheat kernel, called gluten.
 These proteins in gluten are long chains of amino acids, some of the longest in the world, in fact, with chains around 1,000 amino acids long!
 The two major proteins in gluten are called gliadins and glutenins.
 The gliadins (think of the word "glide") give the gluten its plasticity because they act kind of like ball bearings or a lubricant.
 They allow the other major protein, the chains of glutenins, to slide past each other without forming bonds.
 You can think of the glutenin molecules as long spring-like chains.
 As the dough is worked and kneaded, these glutenin molecules can link up with each other, end to end, to form super-long, spring-like chains.
 This makes a tight, coiled mesh, or net, called "the gluten," to trap the gas in, and this gives the dough its elasticity.
 All those springs want to "spring back" when they are stretched!